7.4 Roles and Responsibililites of Health Care Professionals

 Registered Nurses (RN) Use the nursing process to assess, diagnose, identify expected outcomes, plan and implement interventions, and evaluate care according to the Nurse Practice Act of the state they are employed.

-Charge Nurses or Nursing Supervisors Supervise members of the nursing team and overall patient care on the unit (or organization) to ensure quality, safe care is delivered.
+Charge Nurses or Nursing Supervisors Supervise members of the nursing team and overall client care on the unit (or organization) to ensure quality, safe care is delivered.

-Directors of Nursing (DON), Chief Nursing Officer (CNO), or Vice President of Patient Services Ensure federal and state regulations and standards are being followed and are accountable for all aspects of patient care.
+Directors of Nursing (DON), Chief Nursing Officer (CNO), or Vice President of Patient Services Ensure federal and state regulations and standards are being followed and are accountable for all aspects of client care.

 Clinical Nurse Specialist (CNS) Practice in a variety of health care environments and participate in mentoring other nurses, case management, research, designing and conducting quality improvement programs, and serving as educators and consultants.